-The Bentley University conduct system is designed to address student behavior, provide proactive initiatives, support a safe and stimulating campus climate, and educate students via individual meetings, board hearings, as well as through the delivery of holistic sanctioning.
+The Bentley University conduct system is designed to address student behavior, provide proactive initiatives, support a safe and stimulating campus climate, and educate students via individual meetings, group meetings, board hearings, as well as through the delivery of holistic sanctioning.

-Identify the behavior they engaged in and why it is a violation of University policy.
+- Identify the behavior they engaged in and why it is a violation of University policy.

-Implicit in this outcome, why is the institution concerned about student behavior?
+- Implicit in this outcome, why is the institution concerned about student behavior?

-Examine the impact and consequences of their behavior on self and the community.
+- Examine the impact and consequences of their behavior on self and the community.

-Implicit in this outcome, does the student understand how future incidents will impact their standing as a student?
+- Implicit in this outcome, does the student understand how future incidents will impact their standing as a student?

-Recognize their personal responsibility in their actions and behavior, and articulate alternative strategies to prevent negative consequences in the future.
+- Recognize their personal responsibility in their actions and behavior, and articulate alternative strategies to prevent negative consequences in the future.

-Implicit in this outcome, how do these actions reflect the students personal beliefs and values?
+- Implicit in this outcome, how do these actions reflect the students personal beliefs and values?